-The Medication Aide training program is a 75-clock hour program that is designed to enrich students with the knowledge and skills to be successful as medication aides upon completing the course and passing the State examination.
+The Medication Aide training program at Mid-America Nursing & Allied-Health Institute is a 75-clock hour program that is designed to enrich students with the knowledge and skills to be successful as medication aides upon completing the course and passing the State Examination.
 The role of a Medication Aide is to ensure that clients in nursing communities receive their prescribed medication therapy as outlined by the prescribing physician and nursing community protocols.
 The Medication Aide administers medications under the supervision of a Registered Nurse (RN), or Licensed Practical Nurse (LPN) and works with other care team members like the Nurse Aide.
 Course Topics covered include but are not limited to:

-Upon passing the course, students will be awarded Certificate of Completion and be ready to take the Kansas State Medication Aide Certificate Examination to become Certified Medication Aide only in Kansas.
+Upon completion of the Medication Aide Program, students are awarded a Certificate of Completion and will be ready to take the Kansas State Medication Aide Certification Exam to become a Certified Medication Aide in Kansas.

 Times: 7:00 am – 2:00 pm